 Legislation is in place that stipulates all but a single residential property must become compliant with the new regulation by 1 July 2009 or risk being fined for non compliance.
+That’s why fire safety surveys are so important.

 You must have evacuation diagrams and procedures in place at your premises.
 These will identify escape routes and evacuation points for your building and there may also be an Emergency Control Organisation (ECO), for the building.